 Note that any coffee brewing variable you change might require you to adjust other variables too, as they are interdependent.
 Even the SCA, which created protocols and best practices for coffee brewing, acknowledges that brew temperature is more flexible than their standards suggest.

-But let’s explore these variables and how they affect temperature.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))
+Let’s explore these variables and how they affect temperature.
+The SCA Golden Cup standard recommends brewing water between 90°C and 96°C, but the specific temperature you choose depends on several interacting factors.

 Grind Size

 The optimal brewing temperature of 200°F is best suited for a medium grind size.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) If a finer grind size is selected, the brew temperature can be lowered.
+If a finer grind size is selected, the brew temperature can be lowered.
 However, this is not practical, as a finer grind will significantly slow down the flow.
+Experienced baristas understand that grind size and temperature work together to control extraction rate.

 While automatic drip coffee makers don’t allow for such adjustments, manual drippers provide the flexibility to tweak all variables.
-By grinding finer and selecting a lower brew temperature, you can achieve a milder and sweeter cup. (as outlined by Scott Rao in The Professional Barista’s Handbook)
+By grinding finer and selecting a lower brew temperature, you can achieve a milder and sweeter cup.
+Scott Rao outlines this approach in The Professional Barista’s Handbook, noting that finer grinds increase surface area and require less thermal energy for proper extraction.

-Ultimately, it’s important to remember that drip coffee grind size does indeed influence the brewing temperature. (as outlined by Scott Rao in The Professional Barista’s Handbook)
+Ultimately, it’s important to remember that drip coffee grind size does indeed influence the brewing temperature.
+A burr grinder provides the consistency needed to make these adjustments reliably, while blade grinders produce uneven particles that complicate temperature selection.

 Roast Level

-The roast level is crucial in brewing drip coffee as it dictates the required temperature. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) Lighter roasts need a lower temperature, while darker roasts require more heat due to changes in chemical composition from the roasting process.
+The roast level is crucial in brewing drip coffee as it dictates the required temperature.
+Specialty-grade beans scoring 80+ on the Coffee Quality Institute scale demand careful temperature consideration.
+Lighter roasts need a higher temperature to extract fully, while darker roasts require less heat due to changes in chemical composition from the roasting process.

-The more coffee beans are roasted, the more their cell structure breaks down, making them more soluble. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) For dark roasts, slightly cooler water is ideal.
-Conversely, very light roasts may require hotter water to optimize extraction.
+The more coffee beans are roasted, the more their cell structure breaks down, making them more soluble.
+For dark roasts, slightly cooler water around 195°F is ideal to avoid over-extraction and bitterness.
+Conversely, very light roasts may require water at 205°F or even higher to optimize extraction of delicate flavor compounds.

 Brew Time

-In practice, brew time is typically fixed, and we adjust our grind size and select our filters to complete the pour in about 5 minutes. (as outlined by Scott Rao in The Professional Barista’s Handbook) As you gain more experience and understand exactly what you desire in your cup, you should experiment with tweaking brew time, grind size, and temperature.
+In practice, brew time is typically fixed, and we adjust our grind size and select our filters to complete the pour in about 5 minutes.
+As you gain more experience and understand exactly what you desire in your cup, you should experiment with tweaking brew time, grind size, and temperature.
+James Hoffmann recommends keeping a brewing log to track these variables systematically.

 Altitude

-The altitude at which you’re brewing coffee significantly affects the process. (high-altitude cultivation, a factor the SCA correlates with slower cherry development and denser beans) The boiling point of water decreases with altitude.
+The altitude at which you’re brewing coffee significantly affects the process.
+High-altitude cultivation, a factor the SCA correlates with slower cherry development and denser beans, also impacts your brewing environment.
+The boiling point of water decreases with altitude.
 For instance, in Denver, the boiling point of water is 203°F (95°C).
 In such locations, you can use boiling water for your drip coffee.
 For manual brewing, this is straightforward because you can easily adjust the brew temperature.
 However, with an automatic drip coffee maker, the process becomes a bit more complex.

 Coffee Bean Type